jmftrindade/6.830-project/README.md

 Final report available [here](report.pdf).

 ### TODO
-- [ ] Add at least some documentation on how the scripts are organized, and how to run them.
+- [ ] Add at least some documentation on how the repo is organized, e.g., how to run the training scripts.